openequella/openEQUELLA/RELEASING.md

 1. Checkout and pull the **base branch**
 2. Create the new `hotfix/<version>` branch - .e.g `git checkout -b hotfix/2019.2.1`
-3. Update `build.sbt` to correct version information - refer to guidance above
+3. Update root `build.sbt` to correct version information - refer to guidance above
 4. Apply fixes that have already been made on other branches (ideally `develop`).
 Hopefully this can be simply achieved with `git cherry-pick`, otherwise do manually
 5. Push and retrieve a Travis CI build to undertake testing